RalphMao/RalphMao.github.io/_posts/2024-05-26-ML-software-system.md

 ### Graph layer

 The graph layer focuses on optimizing the model graph executed on a single GPU.
 Programming at this layer emphasizes composability and ease of modification.
-Historically, composability came at the cost of performance, which is why dedicated frameworks like ONNXRuntime and TensorRT were widely used in serious inference scenarios.
-Today, PyTorch has captured significant inference market share due to two factors: **smaller framework overhead** by [CUDA Graphs](https://developer.nvidia.com/blog/cuda-graphs/), [torch.compile](https://docs.pytorch.org/tutorials/intermediate/torch_compile_tutorial.html), etc; **larger model workload** like LLM that dwarf framework overhead.
+Historically, composability came at the cost of performance, which is why ONNXRuntime, TensorRT, FasterTransformer were used for serious infence scenarios.
+Today, PyTorch has gradually overcome its original weakness and captured significant inference market, attributing to two factors: **reduced overhead** from [CUDA Graphs](https://developer.nvidia.com/blog/cuda-graphs/), [torch.compile](https://docs.pytorch.org/tutorials/intermediate/torch_compile_tutorial.html), etc; **increased model workload** like LLM that dwarf framework overheads.

 Graph-level optimizations exploit the characteristics of consecutive kernels and the inherent properties of ML models.
 The overarching goal remains reducing communication and memory usage while improving compute efficiency.
 Specifically, there are the following common types of optimization: